Valier, Montana: Education

 Valier Schools educates students from kindergarten through 12th grade.
 Valier High School's team name is the Panthers.

 Valier Public Library serves the area.

-Transportation
+Media

+The local newspaper is The Valierian.
+It is published weekly both in print and as an e-edition.

+Infrastructure

 Valier is on Highway 44, an east–west roadway that connects I-15 and US 89 at the midpoint between Glacier National Park and Great Falls.
 The local airport has a 3000 ft grass landing strip; also, water planes can land on the lake.
+It is a public use airport.